Logiqx/gpx-ideas/docs/core/README.md

   - The "href "attribute of `<link>` elements and "license" of `<copyright>` elements are both defined as "xsd:anyURI"
 - Enforce "strict" validation within `<extensions>`
   - Change `<extensions>` to use "strict" validation of all elements relating to other schemas
+- Fix the definition of `<magvar>`
+  - Magnetic variation should be -180 and 180, although a workaround exists by adding 360 to negative values
 - XSD documentation tweaks
   - Make it clear that `<ele>` is relative to MSL
   - Make it clear that latitude and longitude values should not provide more than 9 decimal places